freeman-lab/transformist/README.md

 # transformist

 Simple transformations in the plane.
 A transform in two dimensions is defined here as a translation, a rotation, and a scaling.
 This module lets you specify this kind of transform and apply it, or its inverse, to one or more points.
 Methods are also provided for comparing and composing transforms.
+This is essentially wrapping [`mat3`](https://github.com/stackgl/gl-mat3) transforms with a friendlier API.
 Useful for 2D games and graphics.

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)